Skip to Content

 You would’ve seen the beautiful Keel Beach from the top of Minaun Heights, an unmistakable band of golden sands and bright blue waters.

 Once you see it up close, you can appreciate how big it actually is!
-It’s excellent for surfing, kayaking, walks and paddling.
+It’s a popular spot for for surfing, kayaking, walks and paddling.

 In the village, you’ll find some of the best cafes and restaurants on Achill Island, as well as craft shops.